Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 File with name Env_training_testing is the file which includes all the code to set up a training environment, testing the environment, trainining of an agent, testing etc. in case you prefer to work in one script.

 File with name envRL_noMask is the file without masking function.
 Train a proper agent will take much longer time without the masking function.
 I include this file in case you want to try it out.

+# notebooks
+The files in directory notebooks are the replicates the all the .py files.
+So the function descriptions above apply to the jupyter notebook files.